exasol/public-knowledgebase/Environment-Management/using-xml-rpc-to-manage-docker-clusters.md

 #### Example 1: Database jobs

-**How to use ConfD jobs to get the database status and information about a database**
+**How to use ConfD jobs to get the database status and information about a database.**

 Run a job to check the status of the database: